 - payments for unused sick leave credits on termination; and

-- amounts individuals receive when their office or employment is terminated, even if the amount is for damages (such as wrongful dismissal) when the employee does not return to work.
+- amounts individuals receive when their office or employment is terminated, even if the amount is for damages (wrongful dismissal when the employee does not return to work).

 A retiring allowance does not include: